mfey/units2/tutorial.md

       (< (m 2) (min (cm 180) (m 0.18)))
     )

 These are joined together into the super-macro `(with-unit- [keywords] body)`, which expands into (possibly nested) calls to these other macros based on the keywords.
+These context-macros are the recommended way to do math with units.

 ## Exponentiation